Why study DH at Virginia?

 Send an email to email@example.com stating that you'd like to be on the list to receive application materials.
 She will update you when the application form becomes available.

-I have already my departmental coursework requirements.
+I have already completed my departmental coursework requirements.
 Can I still apply?

 Yes!
 Many DH-interested doctoral students, even those who only have one year left in their program, find that they have completed most of the requirements for the DH Certificate.
 MA students who have two semesters left may also be able to enroll in the program.
 It's important to speak to Rennie Mapp, Administrative Director, as soon as possible to find out whether you're already on your way to gaining a DH Certificate.
 UVa's DH certificate is designed to recognize work that students are already doing as well as to encourage students to take on new DH work.